AStodgyGuy/AStodgyGuy.github.io/_pages/index.md

 title: "About Me"
 ---

-{% include analytics.html %}

 I am a recent graduate from the University of St Andrews receiving a First Class Honours in Computer Science.

 From September onwards, I will be working at [Vodafone](https://www.vodafone.co.uk/) as a graduate software engineer.

 I have previously worked at [Adimo](https://adimo.co), [Unviersity of St Andrews School of Computer Science](https://www.st-andrews.ac.uk/computer-science/) and [Emax Systems](https://www.emax-systems.co.uk/).